JTPond/calcify/README.md

 Check it out [here!](https://github.com/JTPond/ICalcify "ICalcify GitHub")

 ## Notes
+* Fixed Warnings in example and fixed deprecated code in LightSpeedError

 * Added LightSpeedError type for beta()

 * Added a compact json format to Serialization as `to_jsonc()`, which is array intensive, instead to object intensive.
 Also added binary Serialization to MessagePack using the rmp crate as `to_msg()`.
 The format is like jsonc, not json.
 The on disk savings of jsonc over json can be ~20%, and the savings for msg over json can be ~63%.

 * Now includes example of a many body simulation "universe_in_a_box" use `cargo run --example universe_in_a_box` This could take several seconds.